-When you are in this state, every action, each decision, leads effortlessly, fluidly, seamlessly to the next.
+When you are in this state, every action, every decision, leads effortlessly, fluidly, seamlessly to the next.
 It’s high-speed problem-solving; it’s being swept away by the river of ultimate performance.

-Now, before you dismiss this as a New Age idea, consider the research.
-For more than 150 years, flow has been studied, picked apart and analyzed.
+Now, before you dismiss this as a new-age idea, consider the research.
+For nearly 50 years, flow has been studied, picked apart and analyzed.
 It sits at the heart of almost every athletic championship, underpins major scientific breakthroughs and accounts for significant progress in the arts.

 As Richard Branson says, “In two hours [in flow], I can accomplish tremendous things… It’s like there’s no challenge I can’t meet.”